signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ## Kubernetes distribution

-Use the `distro` parameter to provide information about underlying Kubernetes deployment.
+Use the `distribution` parameter to provide information about underlying Kubernetes deployment.
 This parameter allows the connector to automatically scrape additional metadata.
 The supported options are:

 - `eks` - Amazon EKS
 - `gke` - Google GKE